AmbassadorOfChange/New_SQL/README.md

 ## 4. Top Skills Based On Salary.
 Explanation: I joined the job_postings_fact, skills_job_dim, and skills_dim tables to link job postings with their associated skills.
 I filttered the job postings to include only those with the job title 'Business Analyst'.
 I group the results by skill and calculate the average salary for each skill.
-And lastly the results was order by average salary in descending order and limit the output to the top 10 skills.
+Lastly, the results was order by average salary in descending order and limited the output to the top 10 skills.

 ``` sql
     SELECT